 If a student receives a grade of C+ or lower in more than one academic course, s/he is put on "academic probation" by the Department.
-The student's committee will meet along with involved instructors and, if applicable, Audiology Clinic Coordinator, to determine an appropriate plan for remediation, if necessary.
-For example, the committee may require the student to repeat any or all of the problem courses (and obtain grades higher than C+) prior to the student beginning his/her clinical rotations or 4th year externship.
-Remediation of the courses must be completed within a timeline designed by the instructor(s).
-The student is given one opportunity to remediate the course.
-For the clinically-related courses, remediation must occur prior to the student working clinically in that area.
+Following a grade of C+ or lower, the instructor will inform the AuD Program Director and the student's Committee to determine an appropriate plan for remediation, if necessary.
+For example, the AuD Program Director and/or the Committee may require the student to repeat any or all of the problem courses (and obtain a grade of B or higher) prior to the student beginning his/her clinical rotations.
+Remediation of the courses must be completed within a timeline designated by the instructor(s).
+If remediation for KASA purposes is necessary, the remediation guidelines outlined below will be in effect.